Gabriela Silang

 María Josefa Gabriela Cariño de Silang ([siˈlaŋ]; March 19, 1731 – September 20, 1763) was a Filipino military leader best known for her role as the female leader of the Ilocano independence movement from Spain.
 She took over from her second husband Diego Silang after his assassination in 1763, leading her people for four months before she was captured and executed by the colonial government of the Captaincy General of the Philippines.

 Early life

-Gabriela Silang was born in Barangay Caniogan, Santa, Ilocos Sur to a Spanish Ilocano father named Anselmo Cariño, a trader who ferried his wares from Vigan to Abra along the Abra River and a descendant of Ignacio Cariño, the first Galician from Spain to arrive in Candon, Ilocos Sur in the late 17th century.
-Her mother was a Tinguian who was from a Tinguian barrio in San Quintin, Abra (now Pidigan).
+Gabriela Silang was born in barrio Caniogan, Santa, Ilocos to a Spanish Ilocano father named Anselmo Cariño, a trader who ferried his wares from Vigan to Abra along the Abra River and a descendant of Ignacio Cariño, the first Galician from Spain to arrive in Candon in the late 17th century.
+Her mother was a Tinguian who was from a Tinguian barrio in San Quintin (now Pidigan, Abra).

 She received a Catholic upbringing from the town's parish priest, and attained elementary level education at the town's convent school.
 After being separated from her parents early in her childhood, she was raised by a priest, who eventually arranged a marriage between her and the wealthy businessman.
 They married in 1751, and he died three years later.